ziginsider/TestMediaSession/README.md

 # TestMediaSession
 Kotlin MediaSession and MediaButton implementation (simple mp3 player)

-Playlist data parses from JSON file
+Playlist data is parsed from JSON file

 Disclaimer: **Don't use this code for the real projects!** It was created just for DEMO purposes.
 See best practices https://developer.android.com/guide/topics/media-apps/audio-app/building-an-audio-app